Home

 This is what the PT boat hull looks like going into part four of this build.

-For a recap of the previous step of building this RC Elco PT boat, follow the link.
+For a recap of the previous step of building this RC Elco PT boat, scroll to the bottom of this page.

 At this point the hatch area is well defined by the deck stringers running along the hull, but there is no structure to define its front and rear.
 To do so, I added a pair of false deck beams spanning between the stringers.